kevin-henryz/Library-Metadata-Harvester/README.md

 Ensure you have the following installed:

 - Python 3.x: The core programming language used for the application.
+On some systems, you may need to use `python3` instead of `python` to invoke Python 3.
 - Pip: The Python package installer, used for managing software packages.
+Depending on your system, you might need to use `pip3` if you have both Python 2 and Python 3 installed.

 ### Setup Instructions